aurora-is-near/doc.aurora.dev/docs/dev-tools/oracles/dia.md

 ---
 title: DIA
 ---
 DIA is an ecosystem for open financial data in a financial smart contract ecosystem.

 The target of DIA is to bring together data analysts, data providers and data users.
-In general, DIA provides a reliable and verifiable bridge between off-chain data from various sources and on-chain smart contracts that can be used to build a variety of financial dApps.
-DApp developers who want to leverage DIA oracles can access the published data on Aurora.
+In general, DIA provides a reliable and verifiable bridge between off-chain data from various sources and on-chain smart contracts that can be used to build a variety of financial Dapps.

+Developers who want to leverage DIA oracles can access the published data on Aurora.
 DIA offers data about traditional financial assets and cryptocurrencies.
 [Read our documentation](https://docs.diadata.org/) to learn about our methodologies, API, oracles, and how to contribute.

 ### Supported Assets